google/objax/examples/rnn/README.md

 # Examples

-This directory contains examples using RNNs.
+This directory contains examples using Recurrent Neural Networks (RNNs).

 See:
 * `shakespeare.py` - predict characters from Shakespeare's plays.